okta/okta-sdk-dotnet/MIGRATING.md

 ### OktaClient vs API clients

-In older series, you would instantiate a global `OktaClient` and access to the specific API clients via the Okta client's properties.
-Now, each API has its own specific client and you will only instantiate those clients you are interested in:
+In releases prior to version 6, you would instantiate a global `OktaClient` and access specific API clients via its properties.
+Now, each API has its own client and you only instantiate those clients you are interested in:

 _Before:_